 There are three: I-131 is the most important, followed by I-133 and I-135 in that order.
-Table 8.3 on the next page lists the important properties.
+Table 8.3 lists the important properties.

 There is one important difference between radioiodines and tritium.
 Although both are produced when the reactor operates, and production of both stops when the reactor shuts down, the radioiodines gradually decay away over a period of weeks, but the tritium does not.
-For example, if we have been shut down for two weeks, the only radioiodine remaining in the PHT system is I-131 (i.e., about one quarter of the original amount).
-The other radioiodines will have decayed completely.
-The tritium concentration in moderator and PHT water on the other hand will hardly have decayed at all because of its long half-life of 12.3 years.
+For example, if we have been shut down for two weeks, the only radioiodine remaining in the PHT system is I-131